bshurikan/Beni-BandcampPlayer/README.md

 1. Download [BandcampPlayer.zip](https://github.com/kameryn1811/Bandcamp-Player/releases/tag/Launcher_v3.0.0_Beanbagbeni_Edition) extract it and run BandcampPlayer.exe.
 2. **Note:** You may see a Windows Defender SmartScreen Warning, see [Troubleshooting](#troubleshooting) for more information.
-3. What it Does:
-   - Downloads the latest `bandcamp_pl_gui.py` script from GitHub and Launches it
-   - Checks for updates on startup
-   - Self-contained - No Python installation needed
-   - All dependencies included

 ## Usage

-1. **Add URLs**: Drag and drop or Paste Bandcamp URLs into the main window (to load it right away) or into the playlist (to create a queue).
+1. **Add URLs**: Drag and drop Bandcamp URLs into the main window (to load it right away) or into the playlist (to create a queue).
 3. **Play Music**: Double click on an album in the playlist to load the url and start playing.
 4. **Player Controls**: Use the Play controls or keyboard shortcuts to navigate albums and tracks, and adjust play modes (see [Shuffle & Repeat Modes](#shuffle--repeat-modes--)).
-6. **Playlist**: Use the Playlist to manage Bandcamp albums, you can add/remove, reorder, load artist discography, save and load playlists and more.
-The playlist can act as a sidebar (attached to the main window) or be detached for more felxibility (the detached playlist can be resized, docked to the main window and will remember its state/position)
+6. **Album List**: Use the Album List to manage Bandcamp albums, you can add/remove, reorder, load artist discography, save and load Album lists and more.
+The Album List can act as a sidebar (attached to the main window) or be detached for more felxibility (the detached Album List can be resized, docked to the main window and will remember its state/position)
-7. **Window Modes**: Switch between Regular, Mini, Micro, and Nano modes from the title bar.
+7. **Window Modes**: Switch between Regular > Mini > Micro in the main window or to the separate Nano Player from the title bar.
-8. **Image Viewer**: Click on the [Magnifying Glass Icon](#image-viewer-fullscreen-cover-art-with-player) in Regular or Mini mode to enter Image viewer - complete with player and effects for a fullscreen experience.
+8. **Image Viewer**: Click on the fullscreen button on the cover art in each mode to enter Image viewer - complete with player, album list and effects for a fullscreen experience.
-10. **Settings Menu**: show the menu from the top right of regular, mini or micro mode and select the settings icon to view several additional settings like Autoplay settings, Update settings, [Keyboard Shortcuts](#keyboard-shortcuts) and More.
+10. **Settings Menu**: Click on the cog icon in each mode to view several additional settings like Updates, Settings, Themes, and more.

 ## Image Viewer (Fullscreen Cover Art with player)